 You should not deal with this yourself.
-Clear indications or disclosure of abuse must be reported to Birmingham Children's Trust without delay, by the Headteacher, DSL or in exceptional circumstances by the staff member who has raised the concern.
+Clear indications or disclosure of abuse must be reported to Birmingham Children's Trust without delay, by the Head Teacher, DSL or in exceptional circumstances by the staff member who has raised the concern.

 Children making a disclosure may do so with difficulty, having chosen carefully to whom they will speak.
-Listening to and supporting a young person who has been abused can be traumatic for the adults involved.
-Support for you will be available from your DSL or Headteacher.
+Listening to and supporting a young people who has been abused can be traumatic for the adults involved.
+Support for you will be available from your DSL or Head Teacher.

 You can also access free, confidential support, 24/7, from: